by: Danette May

-Kombucha tea is a fermented tea that contains billions of friendly gut organisms (probiotics) that help to strengthen your immune system by bolstering the levels of good organisms in your gut, which provides a first level of defense against pathogens from things you ingest.
+Kombucha tea is a fermented tea that contains billions of gut-friendly organisms (probiotics) that help to strengthen your immune system by bolstering the levels of good organisms in your gut.
+This provides the first level of defense against pathogens from things you ingest.

 Seventy percent of your immune system lies in your gut flora and the health of the friendly organisms in there to protect you against pathogens and sickness.

 You can find bottles of Kombucha tea or other probiotic drinks at health food stores like Whole Foods.